 Gallows Humor: Poking Fun at Cancer

 I admit to being a little dark.
-Not my skin or my hair, but my humor.
+Not my hair, but my humor.
 Ten years of chemotherapy and sometimes all I need is a laugh.
 It’s this need to minimize the situation in my own head.
 To make a joke of it somehow.
 To just get through the day despite all these symptoms that keep me guessing.
 So I try to find some humor in it all...

 You know cancer sucks at first.